alexhad6/ParallelBarnesHut.jl/README.md

 # ParallelBarnesHut.jl
 A parallel Barnes Hut package for Julia.
-Note that currently, the following examples are not particularly accurate for a given galaxy, but the user can create custom initial particle distributions.
+Note that currently, the following examples do not use initial conditions which are particlarly accurate for learning about an actual galaxy, but the user can create custom initial particle distributions.

+More tools, such as better initial distribution generators, dark matter particles, and plots of total energy and angular momentum over time would be useful additions in the future.

 ## Installing
 Run the following code in Julia to install the ParallelBarnesHut package: